 5. Is deep web useful in any manner?

 In my opinion, Yes the deep web is useful.
-I say this because the information available on the deep web is much more detailed as compared the information available on Surface web.
+I say this because the information available on the deep web is much more detailed as compared the information available on the Surface web.

 Hope, now you understand better about the deep web.
 Looking forward to some queries and you can leave your concern in a comment box below.